by ProcureDeskLast Updated : May-16-2017

 Better Cost control: Automating the purchasing process provides a better mechanism to control cost.
 Since all purchases are approved before purchase, managers have an opportunity to review whether the spend is required or not.
 Depending on company spend, this could result in significant savings.
 As per a recent estimate from research firm Spendmatters, mid-market companies can see cost reduction by 2-3% after implementing an automated purchasing tool.
 The reason for cost avoidance is that the spend is preauthorized and managers can effectively control spend and avoid unnecessary spend.
 Also, it helps to align the purchase timing with your cashflow strategy.

 The other benefit of purchasing automation is that it helps reduce the fraud.
-By implementing a workflow for purchase and invoice approval, companies can ensure that one person doesn’t have control and authorization of overall spend process.
+By implementing a workflow for purchase and invoice approval, companies can ensure that one person doesn’t have control and authorization of overall spend process during the invoice approval.
 For example, the same person should not be authorized to issue purchase orders and issue payments.
 This reduces the opportunities for fraud and protects a company’s most important asset – Cash.

 Reduce Waste and inefficiency: Lean operations is not just doing more with less but also reduce any waste and inefficiencies in your operations and processes.
 If you look at the overall purchasing process, the value-added activities are negotiating the best price and ensuring that purchases are authorized and vetted.
 If you have a manual purchasing process then you have a lot of inefficiencies in the process, which includes